databinding-gmbh/T4.FileManager.VisualStudio/docs/manual/index.md

 Install-Package T4.FileManager.VisualStudio
 ```

 Build or rebuild the project where the File Manager has been added as a package.
-After that `FileManager.ttinclude` is automatically added to the project root.
+After that `T4.FileManager.VisualStudio.ttinclude` is automatically added to the project root.

 ### Short note on compatibility with .NET Core/.NET Standard